- Small, compact design

 What is the Shield TV?

 For many, Android TV boxes are a hard sell, as pretty much every new TV has its own suite of streaming apps pre-installed.
-That was why the original Nvidia Shield TV was such a welcome surprise.
+This is the reason the original Nvidia Shield TV was such a welcome surprise.

 The box offered top-end hardware, a variety of video apps, 4K streaming, plus access to the Nvidia GeForce Now gaming library.
 This made it a compelling choice for anyone looking for an affordable entertainment hub.

-The end result may look underwhelming, but after three days with it, I can confirm the upgrades are awesome and definitely make the Shield TV one of the better streaming packages around.
-However, the current unavailability of many of its most interesting features, such as improved game streaming and Zigbee smart home connectivity, make it feel a little like a v1.5 update.
+The end result may look underwhelming, but after some time with it, I can confirm the upgrades are awesome and definitely make the Shield TV one of the better streaming packages around.

 Video: Shield TV review

-The appearance of the X1 system-on-chip will annoy spec-heads, who were expecting the device to run Nvidia’s fabled X2 follow-up, but for now the X1 chip is more than powerful enough.
-Nvidia claims the CPU/GPU combination makes the Shield four times faster than the Fire TV and functionality-wise it still ticks all the right boxes.
+The appearance of the X1 system-on-chip will annoy spec-heads expecting the device to run Nvidia’s fabled X2 follow-up, but for now the X1 chip is more than powerful enough.
+Nvidia claims the CPU/GPU combination makes the Shield four times faster than the Fire TV, and in terms of functionality, it still ticks all the right boxes.

-Nvidia’s also managed to pack the hardware into a significantly smaller chassis, nearly a third smaller than the original, which is an impressive feat.
-My only concern is that Nvidia’s cut the microSD card slot from the design, which will be a pain for people who buy the basic 16GB Shield and want to download, not stream, video content.
+The company has also managed to pack the hardware into a significantly smaller chassis, nearly a third smaller than the original, which is an impressive feat.
+My only concern is that Nvidia has cut the microSD card slot from the design, which will prove a pain for those who buy the basic 16GB Shield and want to download, not stream, video content.

 Related: What is 4K?

-The games controller and remote have had a more thorough redesign.
+The games controller and remote have received a more thorough redesign.
 For starters, they’re now included with the console.
 The 2015 edition only shipped with the controller.

-But Nvidia’s also given the controller a visual overhaul.
-The new version looks like a cross between an Nvidia Founder’s Edition graphics card and Xbox One pad.
-Personally, I’m not a big fan of the angular design, which feels a little less comfortable to hold than its smooth predecessor, but I am pleased with its under-the-hood hardware upgrades.
+Visually, the new version of the controller looks like a cross between an Nvidia Founder’s Edition graphics card and Xbox One pad.
+Personally, I’m not a big fan of the angular design, which feels a little less comfortable to hold than its predecessor.
+However, I am pleased with its under-the-hood hardware upgrades.